 Values Awards - Children are given a Values sticker from their teacher or another member of staff when they have achieved one of the School Values.
 Every half term, parents of children receiving awards are invited to a Values Celebration Assembly to see their child receive a Values Certificate from the Headteacher.

-Public Recognition - Teachers select work from children within their class to be displayed on the Celebrations Board in the hall or HT office.
+Public Recognition - Teachers select work from children within their class to be displayed on the Celebrations Board in the main reception area for all parents and visitors to see.

 Rewards: